curl/everything-curl/usingcurl.md

 In this chapter we are going to dive deeper into a variety of different concepts of what curl can do and how to tell curl to use these features.
-You should consider all these features as different tools that are here to help you do your file transfer tasks as convenient as possible.
+You should consider all these features as different tools that are here to help you do your file transfer tasks as conveniently as possible.

 ## Supported protocols